 Program overview

-The Bachelor of Arts (Honours) in Applied Economics is structured to provide a comprehensive education in economics through a well-rounded curriculum.
+The Bachelor of Arts (Honours) in Applied Economics is structured to provide a robust educational experience over a four-year period.
 The program consists of:

 • 27 units of Core courses